mrward/mrward.github.com/source/_posts/2019-01-04-TaskRunnerExplorerInVisualStudioMac.markdown

-In preferences there is a Task Runner Explorer section which shows a check box that can be used to enable or disable the automatic running of tasks on opening a project or solution, and when building or cleaning the project.
+In preferences there is a Task Runner Explorer section which shows a check box that can be used to enable or disable the automatic running of tasks on opening a project or solution, and when building or cleaning.

 {% img /images/blog/TaskRunnerExplorerInVisualStudioMac/TaskRunnerPreferences.png 'Preferences - Automatically run tasks option' 'Preferences - Automatically run tasks option' %}